 Maintenance includes the routine servicing, MOT (once the vehicle becomes over 3 years old from registration), batteries, exhausts, consumables and one of the largest, often unbudgeted costs; tyres.

 Your leased car or van will come with the full manufacturers warranty, just like it would if you bought it from a main dealer.

-If you have chosen a maintenance inclusive contract- just call the applicable driver line (we'll let you know the details when your contract begins) who'll arrange the service for you.
-If you elect to cover the service costs yourself, you can take it to any main dealer, or; under block exemption rules you can take it to any garage who uses manufacturer approved parts and services to the manufacturers schedule to preserve the warranty- make sure you check they can do this first however!
+If you have chosen a maintenance inclusive contract, simply call the relevant driver line, (We'll let you know the details when your contract begins) who'll arrange the service for you.
+If you elect to cover the service costs yourself, you can take it to any main dealer, or: under block exemption rules you can take it to any VAT registered garage who uses manufacturer approved parts and in accordance with the manufacturers schedule to preserve the vehicle warranty.
+Make sure before you have it serviced they can do this for you.

 We'll contact you well in advance of the expiry date to discuss your options.
 Many customers choose to replace their car for another new one, you could also opt to extend the lease, or simply arrange for the car to be collected.